anuraggargLTI/module_8_project_1/README.md

 # Dynamic Stock Portfolio Analyzer Using Dash

 ## How to Use
+Pull the repository from git onto a folder on your machine.

 Intall the required dependencies and run app.py from your device's command line.
 This allows you to view the dash in a hardcoded format.

 In the future, you will be able to run main_cli_application.py from your command line and give a list of stocks in the format